Ketosis and Exogenous Ketones: The Key to Unlocking More Energy

 Personally, I like to take one pack after my first meal, which typically occurs around 12pm, and a second packet with my late afternoon workout which typically is my hardest workout of the day.
 I find that when I combine the ketones with a ketogenic lifestyle in this manner, I stay in the zone and feel sharp and energized all day long.

 Of course, the type of ketones matter.
-For more information on my recommended exogenous ketone brand, feel free to message me.
+If you would like more information on the specific product I recommend, please message me.